 The Centers for Medicare & Medicaid Services (CMS) has released its final 2014 Physician Fee Schedule and Hospital Outpatient Prospective Payment System rules.
-ASH will host a webinar on Wednesday, December 18, at 8:00 p.m.
+ASH hosted a webinar on Wednesday, December 18, at 8:00 p.m.
 ET, detailing the key issues and impact the final rules will have on hematology.
-The webinar will be hosted by the chair of the ASH Subcommittee on Reimbursement, Samuel Silver, MD, PhD, MACP, with presentations by ASH's policy consultants Ellen Riker and Bernard Patashnik.
+The webinar was hosted by the chair of the ASH Subcommittee on Reimbursement, Samuel Silver, MD, PhD, MACP, with presentations by ASH's policy consultants Ellen Riker and Bernard Patashnik.
 The webinar will include a Q&A section.

 Physician Quality Reporting System

 Register with ASH PQRSPro Registry System by January 31 to Avoid the 1.5 Percent Penalty in 2015

 It is not too late for eligible professionals and other practitioners to report quality data using the ASH PQRSPro Registry System.
 Participants must register their practice with the ASH PQRSPro system by January 31, and report data by February 15, in order to qualify for the 0.5 percent incentive or to avoid the 1.5 percent penalty for the 2013 reporting period.

 Deadline for Submitting Quality Data for 2013 Claims-Based or EHR-Based Reporting is February 28, 2014

 The deadline for eligible professionals and other practitioners using claims-based or EHR-based reporting is 11:59 p.m.
 ET on February 28, 2014.
 CMS recommends submitting claims-based data prior to Febrauary 28 to ensure that it is certified by the deadline.
 More informationon claims-based and EHR reporting is available on the CMS website.
 If you have additional questions, please contact QualityNet Help Desk at 866-288-8912 or via email@example.com.